JacobPamintuan/Legato-Learning/README.md

       - The Complete Elementary Music Rudiments, 2nd Edition.
 Music One Select.
       - Multiple choice selection images created by me
   - Implementation of Colours and Fonts class inspired by @itslinotlie
-  - Reading and writing files to similar to the previous project - Post-secondary-app
+  - Reading and writing files to similar to the previous project - [Post-Secondary-App](https://github.com/JacobPamintuan/Post-Secondary-App)